distanceworkshops/online-dsm-2021/practicals/faqs.md

 ## `cannot open the connection` and `No such file or directory` when loading data

+First: make sure that you downloaded the data.
+For the practicals you need [`spermwhale.RData`](../data/spermwhale.RData), which contains all the R objects you will need.

-This is usually caused by the data not being in the working directory that R/RStudio is using.
+Then: this is often caused by the data not being in the working directory that R/RStudio is using.
 You can check the current working directory using the following:

 ```r
 getwd()